leonlinsx/minimal-mistakes/_posts/2020-06-10-machine-learning-post.md

 ### Footnotes

-1. I'll use machine learning (ML), deep learning(DL), or artifical intelligence (AI) interchangeably throughout the post, but technically they're different things, [some being a subset of the other.](https://towardsdatascience.com/clearing-the-confusion-ai-vs-machine-learning-vs-deep-learning-differences-fce69b21d5eb "ML") For the sake of the post it doesn't really matter though.
+1. I'll use machine learning (ML), deep learning(DL), or artificial intelligence (AI) interchangeably throughout the post, but technically they're different things, [some being a subset of the other.](https://towardsdatascience.com/clearing-the-confusion-ai-vs-machine-learning-vs-deep-learning-differences-fce69b21d5eb "ML") For the sake of the post it doesn't really matter though.
 2. Well, some are probably complete cons
 3. I'm not a scientist, correct me if I'm wrong here.
 4. I've shown all the inputs into one neuron as one colour and size for ease of understanding, especially when translating it to the neural network math.
 You could think of the groupings in other ways though, such as all the outputs from one neuron as one colour.
-5. What's happening here is that there's a first function performed of the pararmeters multiplied by the inputs, and then a [logistics function](https://en.wikipedia.org/wiki/Logistic_function "log") applied to range bound the output from 0 to 1.
+5. What's happening here is that there's a first function performed of the parameters multiplied by the inputs, and then a [logistics function](https://en.wikipedia.org/wiki/Logistic_function "log") applied to range bound the output from 0 to 1.
 Not all neural networks work this way, just fyi.
 6. For example, how do you know what function to use?
 How do you even set this up in a program?
 How do you check that the predictions are accurate?
 I've simplified most of the technicalities, but if you're interested in learning more, [Andrew Ng's coursera is a good place to start](https://www.coursera.org/learn/machine-learning "coursera").
 Warning that it is much more involved and difficult.

 <div class="iframe-container-4x3">